philipahlberg/runway/README.md

 ```

 ## Browser support
-Runway is tested against the latest version of Chrome, Firefox and Edge.
+Runway is tested against the latest version of Chrome and Firefox.

 ## Contributing